ReactION-js/ReactION/README.md

 <h4 align="center">A React development enviornment inside your editor.</h4>

-[ReactION](https://github.com/ReactION-js/ReactION/)with hot-reloading HTML previewer and component visualizer optimizes your React development workflow.
+With [ReactION](https://github.com/ReactION-js/ReactION/)'s hot-reloading HTML previewer and component visualizer you can optimize your React development workflow.

 #### ReactION is in active development.
 Please follow this repo for contribution guidelines and our development road map.